xibuka/blogsrc/content/post/self-nas-environment-project.md

    workgroup = WORKGROUP
 ```

-Next is to set your share folders, input something like this at the end of the
+Next is to set your share folder, input something like this at the end of the
 file.

 ```